DorkOS

 Reliability Settings

 The config.json file controls rate limiting, circuit breakers, and backpressure.
-Changes are hot-reloaded without a server restart.
+Changes are hot-reloaded.

 Prop